Skip to Content

 Box and 1 defense

-The box and 1 defense is a basketball defensive strategy which seeks to limit scoring opportunities, especially for the opposing team’s best perimeter player, by implementing a combination of man to man pressure defense and zone defense principles.
+The box and 1 defense is a basketball strategy that seeks to limit scoring opportunities, especially for the opposing team’s best perimeter player, particularly by implementing a combination of man to man pressure defense and zone defense principles.

 Diamond and 1 defense

-The diamond and 1 defense is a basketball defensive strategy and a variation of the box and 1 defense which emphasizes impeding scoring opportunities, particularly for the opposing team’s best perimeter player with man to man pressure defense and zone defense principles.
+The diamond and 1 defense is a basketball strategy and a variation of the box and 1 defense that emphasizes impeding scoring opportunities, particularly for the opposing team’s best perimeter player with man to man pressure defense and zone defense principles.

 Triangle and 2 defense

-The triangle and 2 defense is a basketball defensive strategy which seeks to inhibit scoring opportunities, primarily for the opposing team’s two best perimeter players, by implementing a mixture of man to man defensive pressure and zone defense concepts.
+The triangle and 2 defense is a basketball strategy that seeks to inhibit scoring opportunities, primarily for the opposing team’s two best perimeter players, by implementing a mixture of man to man defensive pressure and zone defense concepts.

 The general aspects of full court pressure defense are comprised of influencing an offensive player towards a sideline and/or corner, trapping that same player near the sideline and/or corner, protecting the middle of the court to prevent a breaking of the pressure, as well as deflecting or intercepting bad passes when possible.